rjrodger/gubu/README.md

 }
 ```

-For arrays, the first elements is treated as the shape that all
+For arrays, the first element is treated as the shape that all
 elements in the array must match:

 * `Gubu([String])` matches `['a', 'b', 'c']`